mr-karan/nomctx/README.md

    switch-namespace  Switch namespace
-   current-context   Display the current context login             Login to a cluster help, h           Shows a list of commands or help for one command
+   current-context   Display the current context login             Login to a cluster add-cluster       Add a new cluster to the config help, h           Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --config value  Path to a config file to load. (default: "/home/karan/.nomctx/config.hcl") --help, -h      show help
+   --config value  Path to a config file to load. (default: "/Users/karan/.nomctx/config.hcl") --help, -h      show help
    --version, -v   print the version
 ```